 “No!
 It won’t work!
 He’ll dart back in!
 Just come get me!”
 I hollered back.

-I knew I looked and sounded like a baby, or worse, like a lunatic, but I couldn’t help it.
+I knew I looked and sounded like a baby, or worse, like there was more than coffee in my cup, but I couldn’t help it.
 I knew where the spider was, back in the crevice, for now.
 But if I went inside to shop, when I came back to the car, I’d have no idea where he was.
 And I’d have to drive home, knowing he was somewhere in the car with me.

 I whined some more gibberish into the phone, then heard a voice on the other side of the car.